-To increase pitta (fire), rev up the digestive fire.
-In Ayurveda, we do digest not only food but also thoughts, emotions, and experiences.
-When our digestion is weak, we have a more difficult time digesting everything life throws at us.
-To become more capable human beings, we must stimulate our digestive fire, called agni in Sanskrit.
+To increase pitta (fire), rev up agni, the Sanskrit term for your digestive fire.
+Ayurveda teaches that the body not only digests food but also digests thoughts, emotions, and experiences.
+When our digestion is weak, we have a more difficult time processing all that life throws at us.

-To increase the agni, eat warm, easy-to-digest food with stimulating spices such as ginger, cumin, fennel, and coriander.
-Avoid raw, cold foods, which will increase vata (the dosha we want to decrease for anxiety).
-Instead of your usual smoothie and salad, go for a warming breakfast and cooked lunch inclusive of the six tastes.
-My book, Idiot’s Guide to Ayurveda, outlines many appropriate meals recommended for balancing vata.
+To help manage the physical, mental, and emotional symptoms of anxiety, heat up that fire in your belly.
+This can be accomplished through the diet by eating warm, easily digested food prepared with stimulating spices such as ginger, cumin, fennel, and coriander.
+Avoid raw, cold foods, which actually increase that light, airy vata energy.
+Instead of your usual smoothie and salad routine, opt for a warming breakfast and cooked lunch inclusive of the six tastes (sweet, sour, salty, bitter, pungent, and astringent).

-Lastly, be grateful.
-A lot of times, we become stressed out because we have so many things to do.
-Ask yourself, "Would I want it any other way?"
+We often become anxious because of our never-ending to-do lists.
+The next time this happens, take a moment to pause and ask yourself, "Would I want it any other way?"
 Would you rather not have emails to respond to?
 Would you rather not have kids to pick up?
 Would you rather not have electricity and gas?
-Many of the things we complain about are truly blessings.
-We’re so lucky to live lives full of abundance, meaning, friendships and opportunity.
+Shift your perspective to see that most items on that to-do list are truly blessings.
+We are so lucky to live lives full of abundance, meaning, friendships, and opportunity.
 To have a full life is to be full of life.

 Once you check off these three steps, you'll be much closer to balancing the three doshas and achieving a calm mind that is rooted in the present moment.